This recipe was sponsored by Sunsweet, but all opinions are our own.

 Pulse until you have a consistent paste

-Add this paste to the baking dish, and massage it into the brussel sprouts with your hands, until all of them are evenly coated
+Massage the paste into the brussel sprouts with your hands, until all of them are evenly coated

 Pop into the oven for 25 minutes.
 Let cool, and add salt to taste.
 Enjoy!